Exploring neutrino interactions in light of present and upcoming galaxy surveys: Forecasts on future CMB+LSS missions

-Furthermore, we intend to include the non-linear corrections to the matter power spectrum in our forecast analysis.
+The focus of our study is to include the non-linear corrections to the matter power spectrum in our forecast analysis.
 There has been a handful of studies to search for possible constraints on the sum of neutrino mass based on the sensitivity of Euclid, incorporating these non-linear corrections \cite{Hamann:2012fe,audren2013neutrino,Chudaykin:2019ock,Euclid:2024imf}.
 Our analysis may be considered as a complimentary to that, where possible neutrino interactions have also been taken into account in a model-independent way.
 Unlike the approach in \cite{Chudaykin:2019ock}, which employs the EFT of LSS for Euclid specifications, we apply the standard \textit{Halofit} \cite{Smith:2002dz,bird2012massive,Takahashi:2012em} corrections to the matter power spectrum and the corresponding Euclid sensitivity model as previously described.
 This choice is made primarily to minimize the number of nuisance parameters in the analysis.
-Within the \texttt{CLASS-PT} we use the non-linear \textit{Halofit} model and restrict the $k_{\rm max}$ to a conservative limit to $0.2\, h/{\rm Mpc}$ to minimize error (since the error is found to increase with further increase of $k_{\rm max}$ value \cite{Sprenger:2018tdb}.)
+We caution the reader to refrain from making any comparison between the investigations carried out in Sec.~\ref{sec:results_analysis}, where we used EFT of LSS framework for the non-linear modeling and the analysis carried out in this section where we make use the \textit{Halofit} for modeling non-linear regime.
+Within the \texttt{CLASS-PT} we use the non-linear flag set to\textit{Halofit} and restrict the $k_{\rm max}$ to a conservative limit to $0.2\, h/{\rm Mpc}$ to minimize error (since the error is found to increase with further increase of $k_{\rm max}$ value \cite{Sprenger:2018tdb}.)

+Let us now turn to briefly discuss about the Fisher matrix method and Markov Chain Monte Carlo (MCMC) analysis for the future experiments taken into our analysis.
+Fisher matrix is an efficient tool to constrain cosmological parameters as well as model parameters with improved accuracy for an upcoming experiment \cite{verde2010statistical}.
+The Fisher matrix is essentially defined as the second derivative of the log likelihood with respect to the parameters of our interest, evaluated at their best-fit fiducial values.

+It basically approximates the logarithm of the likelihood function as a multivariate Gaussian function of the parameters $q$ at their fiducial values $q_{0}$.
+The inverse of the Fisher matrix, ${\rm Cov}(q_{i},q_{j}) \geq [F^{-1}]_{ij} $ is the covariance matrix.
+The diagonal elements of this covariance matrix provides the error on the corresponding parameters of our interest.